Independent African news, markets, culture and politics.

 Meet new Chief of Naval Staff, Idi Abbas — Daily Nigerian

-Rear Admiral Idi Abbas has been appointed as the 25th Chief of Naval Staff of the Nigerian Navy, bringing over three decades of experience and a strong background in Above Water Warfare to the position.
-Born on September 20, 1969, in Nassarawa Local Government Area of Kano State, Abbas has demonstrated dedication to duty and a passion for maritime security throughout his career.
+Rear Admiral Idi Abbas has been appointed the 25th Chief of Naval Staff of the Nigerian Navy, bringing more than three decades of experience and a strong background in Above Water Warfare to the role.
+Born on 20 September 1969 in the Nassarawa Local Government Area of Kano State, Abbas has shown unwavering dedication to duty and a passion for maritime security throughout his career.

-Abbas’ educational journey began at Gwagwarwa Primary School in Kano, followed by attendance at the Air Force Military School in Jos from 1981 to 1986.
-He then gained admission to the Nigerian Defence Academy in 1987 as a member of the 40 Regular Course and was commissioned as a Sub-Lieutenant in 1993 with a degree in Chemistry.
-The new naval chief has undergone various military training courses, including the Sub-Lieutenant Technical Course, Officers’ Long Course in Above Water Warfare, and the Junior and Senior Staff Courses at the Armed Forces Command and Staff College.
+His education began at Gwagwarwa Primary School in Kano, followed by the Air Force Military School in Jos from 1981 to 1986.
+In 1987, he entered the Nigerian Defence Academy as part of the 40 Regular Course and was commissioned as a Sub‑Lieutenant in 1993, earning a degree in Chemistry.
+Abbas has completed numerous military training programs, including the Sub‑Lieutenant Technical Course, the Officers’ Long Course in Above Water Warfare, and the Junior and Senior Staff Courses at the Armed Forces Command and Staff College.

 Scroll to Top